Yes, it was totally amazing.

 They are living our fantasy New York City life.

-But we got to live it with them for a day.
-We joined them at their church, where I actually thought, I could see myself liking this church like I like my church, which is a tall order to fill.
+my church, which is a tall order to fill.
 But the amazing worship music and challenging, authentic message were undeniably great.
 Then we walked through Central Park to have brunch at Isabella's, where we ate Filet Mignon Eggs Benedict.
 It doesn't get fancier than that people.
 The meal even came with an included mimosa, coffee, or orange juice.
 Fancy.

 After we toured their apartment, the men put on their matching jaunty caps